TricksterGuy/TricksterGuy.github.io/_posts/2019-5-3-Where-to-go.md

 Eventually with the defaults I'll want to tinker around with it and then I get annoyed with the template.

 So this is now a weekend project to clean things up.
 I have been making small changes over the past few days, so check everyday you may find something different.
-So yeah you may not see new posts for some time, but you may see the layout and things change
+So yeah you may not see new posts for some time, but you may see the layout and things change.

+**EDIT 5/8/2019 We now live boys.
+Bootstrap 4 site.
+Lost search and related posts functionality which I will readd on a later day.**

 [Meta](/meta) documents every single change.
 I want people to learn from my developments.